baod-rate/directory-marks/README.md

 - `vi-dir-marks::sync`: Read in any missing global marks, write out global marks to a cache file
 (prioritizes global marks present in local session)
+- `vi-dir-marks::delete`: Remove a mark and update the cache file
 - `vi-dir-marks::list`: Lists all marks.
 - `vi-dir-marks::{mark,jump}`: These are primarily widget functions, but they work outside of ZLE.